vardaro/pivotrade/docs/position.md

 ## About

-The `Position` object is the object that gets passed to your strategy callback function, representing all open position tied to your session.
+The `Position` object is the object that gets passed to your strategy callback function, representing all open positions tied to your session.

 ## Reference

 ### Structure

-The `Candlestick` object does have constructor in case you may decide to create your own instances.
+The `Position` object does have constructor in case you may decide to create your own instances.

 ```javascript
 position = {